Links

 Using autocomplete

 In case you have lots of options, for better navigation, you can enable autocomplete.
-This will allow your users quickly search through the options.
+This will allow your users to quickly search through the options.

 Enabling multiple selection